robertavaltorta/robertavaltorta.github.io/content/projects/food waste/index.md

 #### Funds

-This project is funded by the [National Recovery and Resilience Plan (PNRR)](https://www.italiadomani.gov.it/content/sogei-ng/it/en/home.html).
+This project has been funded by the [National Recovery and Resilience Plan (PNRR)](https://www.italiadomani.gov.it/content/sogei-ng/it/en/home.html).